andrewgull/HeteroR/README.md

 ## Dependencies

-All dependencies are installed by `snakemake` itself in isolated environments using `conda`.
+All dependencies are installed by `snakemake` itself in isolated environments using `mamba`.
 The environments are described using YAML files that can be found in ``workflow/envs``

 ### List of tools used in the pipeline